Update: Since the creation of this article, Asperger’s Syndrome has now become a part of the Autism Spectrum Disorder or

 Asperger’s syndrome, found within the autism spectrum disorder (ASD) as part of the DSM-5, is a high functioning form of autism found in children, teens, and adults.
-While Asperger’s effects individuals differently, all Asperger’s sufferers have difficulty with social interactions.
+While Asperger’s affects individuals differently, all Asperger’s sufferers have difficulty with social interactions.
 According to Autism Speaks, teenagers and adults with Asperger’s will also exhibit a restricted range of interests and/or repetitive behavior.

 While Asperger’s syndrome shares some similarities with other forms of autism, Autism Initiatives explains that people with Asperger’s syndrome typically do not experience the same language and cognitive delays or learning disabilities normally associated with autism.